top of page

 White Porcelain Bowl of the Tang Dynasty (618 — 907) — Yangzhou Museum

-Later in Song Dynasty (960 — 1279), production of all types of ceramics reached an advanced level, and so was White Porcelain.
+Later in the Song Dynasty (960 — 1279), production of all types of ceramics reached an advanced level, and so was White Porcelain.

 Meanwhile, the bluish-white glaze was invented to apply to White Porcelain wares, soon becoming an important branch.